4 Ways To Measure Sales Targets In Salesforce

 Like others, you may even have searched in vain for the Targets tab.
 (If you're still looking, stop now; it doesn't exist).

-Fortunately, if you want to know how to measure sales versus quota in Salesforce, then you’re in precisely the right place.
+Fortunately, if you want to know how to measure sales versus quota in Salesforce, you're in the right place.

-That’s because I’ll show you how to answer two essential questions when it comes to quota management in Salesforce:
+That's because I'll show you how to answer three essential questions when it comes to quota management in Salesforce:

-• First, how do historical sales performance stack up against target?
-You likely want to know this for individual reps, by teams and for the overall company.
+• First, how does historical sales performance stack up against the target?

 • Second, is the funnel big enough to meet the target this month, next month, or next quarter?
-In other words, is there enough pipeline coverage?
+In other words, is there enough pipeline coverage to meet current and upcoming targets?

-By the way, do you prefer to watch a video rather than read?
-If so, take a look at this recent webinar.
-I cover all the essential points and demo the GSP Target Tracker.
+Do you prefer to watch a video rather than reading?
+If so, take a look at this webinar.
+I covered all the essential points and demonstrated the GSP Target Tracker.

 Play Video

-However, in most businesses, we want to measure sales against three types of targets.
+In most businesses, we want to measure sales against targets for three different periods: historical, current, and future targets.

 1. Historic sales targets

-We only need to know one thing about historic sales targets.
-Was the sales revenue higher or lower than the target?
+We need to know one main thing about historical sales targets: Was the sales revenue higher or lower than the target?

 Next, we need to know about current-period targets.